benparsons/matrix-notes/faq/refresh-v2/questions/unanswered-questions.md

 * How do I maintain my synapse's content repository (e.g. prune old content)?
 * Why is the spec so big, especially relative to the XMPP baseline spec?
 * What is the privacy policy on Matrix.org?
-* How precisely does E2E work?
-* How does Matrix actually work architecturally?
 * What IOT use cases are there for Matrix?
 * Why is are the Matrix reference implementations written in so many different languages?
 * How does push work?